rachelwarnock/BDMM-Prime-for-macroevolution/README.md

 ----

-# Part 1: The constant rate birth-death process
+# Part 1: The constant rate FBD process

 ## The Partitions panel